 The biggest risk factor for breast cancer is being female followed by advancing age.
 Other risk factors include hormonal aspects (such as early menarche, late menopause, nulliparity, late first pregnancy, and postmenopausal hormone therapy), alcohol consumption, and exposure to ionizing radiation.

-Breast cancer incidence in white women is higher than in black women, who also have a lower survival rate for every stage when diagnosed.
-This may reflect differences in screening behavior and access to healthcare.
-Hispanic and Asian-Pacific islanders have lower incidence and mortality than whites or blacks.
+Breast cancer incidence in White women is higher than in Black women, who also have a lower survival rate for every stage when diagnosed.
+This may reflect differences in screening behavior and access to health care.
+Hispanic women and Asian or Pacific Islander women have lower incidence and mortality than White or Black women.